onedebos/corona-ql/README.md

 }
 ```

 - To query this API from a frontend App, make a POST request in the following format.
-In development, use localhost:3000
+In development, use localhost:3000 instead of the URL below.

 ```
 http://corona-ql.herokuapp.com/graphql?query={ summaries {totalCases, totalDeaths, totalRecovered}}